RAF Fauld explosion: Aftermath

-Much of the storage facility was annihilated by the explosion, but the site itself continued to be used by the RAF for munitions storage until 1966, when No. 21 Maintenance Unit was disbanded.
+Although much of the storage facility was annihilated by the explosion, the site continued to be used by the RAF for munitions storage until 1966, when No. 21 Maintenance Unit was disbanded.
 Following France's withdrawal from NATO's integrated military structure in 1966, the site was used by the United States Army between 1967 and 1973 to store US ammunition previously stored in France.

-By 1979, the site was fenced off, and the area is now covered with over 150 species of trees and wildlife.
-Access is restricted as a significant amount of explosives are still buried deep in the site; the UK government has deemed their removal too expensive to be feasible.
+By 1979, RAF Fauld had been closed and fenced off.
+The area is now covered with over 150 species of trees and wildlife.
+Access is restricted as a significant amount of explosive ordnance remains buried in the site.
+The UK government has deemed its removal too expensive to be feasible.